lariat-js/playwright/README.md

 ### Utility methods

-Because collections in Lariat are plain JavaScript classes, you can easily add utility methods to your collections.
+Because collections are plain JavaScript classes, you can easily add utility methods to your collections.

 ```ts
 class TodoPage extends Collection {